nextpyp/pyp/docs/workshop/dhvi_day3.rst

 Session 2: Constrained single-particle tomography
 =================================================

-Now, we will import 19,972 HIV-Gag protein particles, import initial reference-based alignments, then go through a condensed version of the 3D Refinement pipeline to attain an ~4Å resolution structure from 5,000 filtered particles.
-At a high level, we will be performing reference-based refinement, filtering particles, performing region-based refinement and tilt-geometry refinement.
+In this session, we will use 2D projections extracted from the raw tilt-series data to reconstruct and refine structures to high-resolution.

+Since this is a time consuming step that cannot be execute within the duration of the session, we will use pre-calculated results to speed-up the process.
+To ensure that we are all using the same particles, we will first import a set of 19,972 particles and their corresponding alingments to produce a low-resolution reconstruction.
+After that, we will be performing additional refinement, filtering particles, and doing region-based refinement and tilt-geometry refinement to improve the map resolution.

 .. nextpyp:: Step 1: Import particles
   :collapsible: open